-But there are also a lot of beautiful blogs that emphasize food photography and offer a magazine look and high-level production values.
+There are thousands of beautiful food blogs that emphasise food photography.
+They offer a magazine look and high-level production values.

-Read on to find out more about the top 15 food photography blogs you should follow this year.
+Read on to see the top 20 food photography blogs you should follow this year.

-Food blogs initially were a type of personal journal of recipes and short essays about food.
-Neither the blog design nor photography was very polished.
+Food blogs used to be a type of personal journal of recipes and short essays about food.
+Neither the blog design nor food photos were very polished.

 A lot has changed since then.

-Online consumers can only retain 10-20 percent of the information they read.
+Somewhere around 2007-2008, gastro blogs began to evolve into the stylish and beautiful media that we see today.
+Since then, our visual culture has rapidly developed.
+Online consumers can only remember 10-20% of the information they read.
 When you add imagery or other visual content, that number goes up to 65%.

-Bloggers now need to spend just as much time creating the images that will “sell” their recipes to their viewers as they do on developing the recipes themselves.
+Bloggers now need to spend time creating the images that will “sell” their recipes to their viewers.
+Developing new recipes is not enough anymore.

 It doesn’t matter how great your recipe for dark chocolate cake is.
-If the image doesn’t pull the viewer in, you will have a hard time standing out in a medium that has literally changed the way food photography is seen.
+If the image doesn’t pull the viewer in, you will have a hard time standing out.

 Blogs Featuring Stunning Food Photography

-There are so many blogs with amazingly beautiful food photography out there.
+There are so many blogs with beautiful food photos out there.
 Here are some of my top picks to peruse, in no particular order.

 Just make sure you’re not hungry when you do so!